syncfusion-content/asp.netmvc-docs/aspnetmvc/BulletGraph/Bullet-Graph-Dimensions.md

 ## Qualitative range size

-Size of the Qualitativerange is customized using QualitativeRangeSize property.
+Size of the qualitative range is customized using QualitativeRangeSize property.
 Default value of this property is 32.
 {% highlight js %}

 @(Html.EJ().BulletGraph("Bullets").QualitativeRangeSize(50))